thorlucas/Market-Snake/README.md

 Next we have to fetch time series data from AlphaVantage.
 A time series is simply a collection of data (like prices) with an associated timestamp.
-Market Watch's time series classes provide of useful features, such as fetching by timestamp or by index, performing arithematic between two time series, or even combining several series into one compound series.
+Market Watch's time series classes provide of useful features, such as fetching by timestamp or by index, performing arithmetic between two time series, or even combining several series into one compound series.

 For Open, High, Low, Close, Volume data, we use the `PriceTimeSeries` class.